HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 `hca dss download-manifest --help`

-Now execute the command to begin the download of the files listed in the `export.tsv` file:
+Now execute the command to begin the download of the files listed in the `<uuid>.tsv` file.

-`hca dss download-manifest --manifest export.tsv --replica aws`
+`hca dss download-manifest --manifest <uuid>.tsv --replica aws`

 Note that the download could take a long time depending on the number and size of files included in the manifest file.